Baker sees ‘minimal impact’ from Johnson & Johnson vaccine pause

 “The best thing thing for us to do at this point in time is follow the federal guidance, wait and see what comes from their review with respect to those six cases and any decisions they believe we or others should be making going forward, do the best we can to make sure we reschedule appointments for people that were scheduled for J&J, and continue to pursue the program that we’ve got in place,” Baker said.
 “We’re basically on track with where we thought we were going to be back in December, despite some of the bumps along the way.”

-The U.S. Centers for Disease Control is convening a meeting of experts on Wednesday to review the cases and discuss next steps.
+The U.S. Centers for Disease Control convened a meeting of experts on Wednesday to review the cases and discuss next steps.
 None of the reported cases have been linked to Massachusetts.

-Acting FDA Commissioner Dr. Janet Woodcock said Tuesday that the pause should last “a matter of days,” but the timeframe is not certain and depends on how the review goes.
+Acting FDA Commissioner Dr. Janet Woodcock said Tuesday that the pause should last “a matter of days,” but the timeframe is not certain.

 “In the immediate future, we’re expecting minimal disruptions to schedule new appointments,” Baker said.